orabudi/directory-chooser-algorithm/README.md

 -  DIRECTORY_SIZE - The size of all files in a single directory.
 -  ALGORITHM_TIME_COEFFICIENT - The time coefficient for the algorithm.
 -  ALGORITHM_SIZE_COEFFICIENT - The size coefficient for the algorithm.
+-  PLACE - The place of the directory amongst all directories by date created (oldest's place is 1).

 ### The Algorithm
 #### IF ALGORITHM_TIME_COEFFICIENT * TIME ![geq](https://latex.codecogs.com/svg.image?\geq&space;) 0: